-Services Description Level 2021 Service Adjustments Construction of new or upgrades to transportation systems, County-owned facilities, and utility infrastructure in Rocky View County, including management of consultants from the concept, to design phase through to construction. to an established project plan, including scope, timelines, and budget.
-N/A Planning Capital plans are developed by evaluating transportation network needs and demands through prioritization, and developing budgets for individual capital projects.
-Develop three-and five-year capital plans.
-Co-ordinating construction and maintenance activities with other County departments.
-N/A Transportation Modeling travel demand and traffic simulation predictive models for the major urban and rural roadway networks in support of data requests by outside agencies with respect to development impact.
-Update the transportation model based on new development within the County.
-N/A Engineering support/design Design of trails, roadway modifications, conceptual designs of larger projects.
-Design and engineering support N/A Manages the County's gravel pits which includes the crushing, mining, and stockpiling of materials.
+Services Description Level 2021 Service Adjustments Capital Construction Project Management Construction of new or upgrades to transportation systems, County- owned facilities, and utility infrastructure in Rocky View County, including management of consultants from the concept, to design phase through to construction.
+Projects are managed according to an established project plan, including scope, timelines, and budget.
+Information sessions are co- ordinated to provide information to residents, including scope of work and timelines.
+Provide notification to impacted residents as needed, based on the nature of the project.
+Provide updated location information on County construction projects on the website.
+Transportation Capital Planning Capital plans are developed by evaluating transportation network needs and demands through prioritization, and developing budgets for individual capital projects.
+N/A Transportation Modeling · · · N/A Engineering support/design Design of trails, roadway modifications, conceptual designs of larger projects.
+Design and engineering support N/A Gravel Pits Manages the County's gravel pits which includes the crushing, mining, and stockpiling of materials.
 The County manages the regulatory Gravel pits are managed to ensure that supply is available exclusively for County purposes.
 Manage contracts for the crushing of the material.
-A N/A requirements for operation of the smaller portion available for sale gravel pits. to residents.
-Line Marking Transportation Services to The amount of line painting will be reduced by 25% in 2021.
+A N/A smaller portion available for sale to residents.
+Transportation Services to The amount of line painting will be reduced by 25% in 2021.